balloon61/Tracked-Mobile-Robot-Adaptive-Control-with-Unknown-Slippage/README.md

 ## Improvement
-With the adaptive law, you can see the tracking error improve tremendously, and the motion command also converges to the desired command.
+With the adaptive law, the tracking error improves tremendously, and the motion command also converges to the desired command.

 ## Reference
  M. Cui, ‘‘Observer-based adaptive tracking control of wheeled mobile robots with unknown slipping parameters,’’ IEEE Access, vol. 7, pp. 169646–169655, 2019.